 Mr. Vogele graduated from Chapman University School of Law with numerous honors and awards.
 Mr. Vogele was a member of both the Moot Court Honors and Executive Boards, and the Mock Trial Board while at Chapman.
 He served as judicial extern to the Hon.
 Vincent P. Zurzolo, former Chief Judge of the United States Bankruptcy Court for the Central District of California, from 2005 to 2006.
 While working in chambers, Mr. Vogele helped draft the 2006 revisions to the Court’s official form disclosure statement and plan of reorganization.

-Tim is an appellate specialist whose practice focuses on both trial and appellate work.
-Tim represents clients in cases involving lender disputes, real estate development disputes, trespass and easement disputes, fraud and fraudulent transfers, breaches of fiduciary duty, promissory notes, trade secrets and unfair business practices, conversion, and most types of business and financial disputes.
+Tim's practice focuses on both trials and appeals.
+In his litigation practice, Tim represents clients in cases involving lender disputes, real estate development disputes, trespass and easement disputes, fraud and fraudulent transfers, breaches of fiduciary duty, promissory notes, trade secrets and unfair business practices, conversion, and most types of business and financial disputes.

 In his appellate practice, Tim works directly with trial attorneys throughout litigation, including dispositive motions, evidentiary hearings, trial, and posttrial motions, writs, and appeals, in state and federal courts.
 Tim has substantial experience in obtaining stays of judgment enforcement during appeal.

 Using both trial and appellate court remedies, Tim specializes in developing unique legal strategies for his clients.
 Tim's trial and appellate victories total over $60 million.

 Tim is co-host of the California Appellate Law Podcast, providing legal updates and practice tips to trial and appellate attorneys.

 Tim taught civil procedure as an adjunct professor of law at the Fowler School of Law from 2015 to 2017.